MagneticWatermelon/grana/README.md

 Grana is a sample project for integrating aforementioned technologies together.
 There is sample dataset that can be played with inside the app but requires to be a member of an organization so change from your personal workspace to a organization workplace.

+Dataset includes a bunch of mobile device info and their time-series data which can be queried from the Insights page.`/insights` have the device table where individual rows can be clicked to go to device spesific page to query data such as battery levels, cpu and memory usage etc.

 ## Known Issues